anish8129/ClassKlap/Readme.md

 7. EXIT

 if you choose Option 1.
-You will be promt to enter you car number and then you will be prompt to enter the color of the car.
+You will be prompt to enter you car number and then you will be prompt to enter the color of the car.
 If the input is proper it will allot a slot to the Car.

 If you choose option 2.